Story by Lee Daley. Photos by Lee Daley and John Sundsmo

 Baby Beach: Small, secluded and calm, this protected cove lends itself to tide-pooling and snorkeling.
 A rocky reef absorbs the energy of breaking surf before reaching the calm, crystal clear waters near the shoreline.
 Keep an eye out for monk seals and sea turtles.
 Romantics are welcome.

-Where to Dine: Beach House Restaurant: Celebrate Kauai by watching the sun set from your beach-front table at the Beach House Restaurant overlooking spectacular Lawai Beach.
+Where to Dine: Beach House Restaurant: Make it a very romantic Kauai by watching the sun set from your beach-front table at the Beach House Restaurant overlooking spectacular Lawai Beach.
 This south shore favorite matches its romantic setting with generous Hawaiian hospitality and exquisite Pacific Rim cuisine.
 Be there before sunset where you will sit out on the open patio or at a cozy table and feel as though you are on the beach.
 The dining room is beautifully set with open full length windows affording unparalleled sunset views and warm ocean breezes.
 This time of year you might bear witness to the mating migration of singing humpback whales who often pass by within sight of diners.

 Chef Bio: A graduate of the Culinary Institute of America at Hyde Park, New York, Executive Chef Marshall Blanchard brings to his stewardship of the Beach House’s kitchen a commitment to high quality food and locally sourced ingredients.
 His credentials include a teaching stint as well as host of a monthly television cooking show and a collaboration with Bon Appetit and Food & Wine Magazines.
 Before moving his family to Kauai, Marshall spent 11 years as Executive Chef at Restaurant D’Oro and The Golden Eagle in the Vail/Beaver Creek area.
 Marshall sources fish directly from Island fisherman.
 On the menu, local fruits and vegetables emphasize the bounty of neighboring farms as does its beef and coffee.
 The open-air bar and patio is another favorite way to sample a signature Mai Tai or light fare.

-Often the sunset watching at Beach House is so attention-grabbing that it seems as though everyone is holding their breath.
+Often the sunset watching at Beach House is so attention grabbing that it seems as though everyone is holding their breath.
 Silence prevails as the blue of the sky and sea slowly warms to flame and clouds frame their edges in gold.
 Call it a “being in the moment” experience.
 Beach House Restaurant, 5022 Lawai Rd., Koloa, tel: 808-742-1424.
 Dinner reservations recommended. www.the-beach-house.com.

 Art: For a keepsake of your Kauai visit, bring a piece of the island home.
 Inviting you into a world of wonder, local watercolor artist Patrice Pendarvis tells the stories of Hawaii in her collection of watercolor paintings.
 An artist for over 40 years, Pendarvis depicts Hawaii’s beauty, charm and diversity in her pictorial compositions.